 © Cebas1 | Dreamstime.com

 After spending some time with my 80-year-old mom recently, I went to give her a hug and a kiss goodbye when I was struck by how much smaller she’s become.
 Sure, I’ve been noticing her shrinking stature for at least a few years now, but every so often I still get surprised by how much shorter and less muscular she is throughout her upper body.
-Also becoming more obvious is the hunchback she’s developing, just like her mom did in her 80s.
+Also becoming more obvious is the humped back or hunchback she’s developing, just like her mom did in her 80s.

 By the time my grandmother died after breaking her hip at age 90, she had classic osteoporosis symptoms, including a severe forward bend in her spine—the “dowager’s hump,” as it’s called.
 Living for years with osteoporosis left her bones thin, weak, and fragile.
 This caused silent, tiny fractures in her thoracic vertebrae, the bones in the mid-section her spine.
 The severe rounding of her upper back was likely a sign of advanced osteoporosis, the result of compression fractures of weakened vertebrae.